iiitv/contribute-a-thon/README.md

-# contribute-a-thon
+# Contribute-a-thon
 Gear up open source lovers, here is a month long marathon :runner: for you.
-Staring, 29 August '20, you will get to explore different tech stack, learn new things and also contribute to them - all at the same time.
+Starting, 29 August '20, you will get to explore different tech stack, learn new things and also contribute to them - all at the same time.

 Since it's a long marathon, exhaustion will be high but so will the prizes 🏆!